kgdunn/pid-book/univariate-review/univariate-review.rst

 Central limit theorem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :index:`Central limit theorem` plays a central role in the theory of probability and in the derivation of the normal distribution.
 We don't prove this theorem here, but we only use the result that the average of a sequence of values *from any distribution* will approach the normal distribution, provided the original distribution has finite variance.
+This condition is true for almost all systems of practical interest.

 .. image:: ../figures/univariate/CLT-derivation.png
 	:width: 750px